mph-/lcapy/doc/circuits.rst

    C 2 0_2 C V; down
    W 0 0_2; right

 This is a trivial case where the capacitor voltage is set to the DC voltage of the source.
+Note, the `initialize()` method can also take a dictionary of initial values keyed by component name.

 Noise analysis